 Operations and Maintenance is responsible for the maintenance and continued safe operation of campus facilities, and for prolonging the useful life of facilities.
 Operations and Maintenance is tasked with operation and maintenance of campus buildings with respect to electrical, custodial, building access, fire life safety, plumbing, general maintenance, carpentry and paint.
-It is also responsible for maintaining the campus grounds, which includes snow removal.
-Additionally, Operations and Maintenance is responsible for maintaining the Fleet Service Center, as well as the moving department.
+Operations and Maintenance is also responsible for maintaining the campus grounds (including snow removal), as well as Moving Services.
 Daily, Operations and Maintenance works to complete a wide variety of services to provide a functional, safe environment at NAU.
 Our departments are comprised of multi-talented, multi-skilled trades personnel experienced in all areas of building systems, both internally and externally.

 University Custodial Team Accordion Closed

 The University Custodial Team has the responsibility of keeping the campus at the highest possible level of cleanliness.